BjornWilliams/DocsVersaTul/docs/source/handler-file.rst

 #. **bool IFileHandler.CheckFileExtensionMatch(string fileName, string extension)** : Checks if the given filename and file extension are the same.
 #. **IEnumerable<string> IFileHandler.FindFilesWithExtension(string path, string extension)** : Returns the names of files (including their paths) that match the specified extension in the specified directory.
 #. **void IFileHandler.CreateDirectoryIfNotExists(string path)** : Determines whether the given path refers to an existing directory on disk and if not creates all the directories in a specified path.
-#. **IEnumerable<string> IFileHandler.FindFiles(string path, string searchPattern)** : Returns the names of files (including their paths) that match the specified search pattern in the specified directory.
+#. **IEnumerable<string> IFileHandler.FindFiles()** : Overloaded method that returns the names of files (including their paths) that match the specified search pattern in the specified directory or subdirectories.
 #. **string IFileHandler.EnsureExtension(string fileName, string extension)** : Checks the give fileName contains the given extension, if not then the fileName is updated to match.
 #. **void IFileHandler.ReadLine(string path, Action<string> action)** : Opens the given file and reads the content line by line as string passed into the given action.